 Pennsylvania law, and specifically the Landlord-Tenant Act, has put in place many procedural hurdles to protect a residential tenant.
 It is important that you take the right step at the right time.
 Is your Notice to Quit legally sufficient?
 Did you know that the Landlord and Tenant Act puts a cap on the security deposit you may require or that if you do not return the deposit (or give an accounting if the premises were damaged) within thirty days you can be liable for double damages?
 Contact us before you make a costly mistake.

 The law gives much more flexibility in commercial leases, which is why having a well-drafted commercial lease is especially important.
 Putting time and effort into crafting a lease which meets your specific needs can avert expensive litigation later.
 Is the premises to be turned over in vanilla box or as-is condition?
 What happen if the tenant goes out of business, or if the tenant wants to sublease?
 If the tenant sues you, can you be held liable for lost business or profits?
 Be wary of canned leases which do not have your particular circumstances in mind.
 Of course, even with the best lease, litigation is sometimes necessary.
 Flaherty Fardo has litigated landlord-tenant cases at every level, from magistrate court and arbitration through trial and even appeal.
 We know how to bring suit and how to defend against them.

-Filing suit may not always be the best option in a landlord-tenant dispute.
+Filing suit may not always be the best option in a PA landlord and tenant law dispute.
 We are experienced in resolving disputes with or without a lawsuit.
 Schedule a consultation with Flaherty Fardo today to explore all your options.
-Call 412.,802.6666 or email us at firstname.lastname@example.org.
+Call 412.,802.6666 or email us at email@example.com.